Pulsatile secretion

-Neuroendocrine Pulsatility
+Neuroendocrine pulsatility

 Nervous system control over hormone release is based in the hypothalamus, from which the neurons that populate the pariventricular and arcuate nuclei originate.
 These neurons project to the median eminence, where they secrete releasing hormones into the hypophysial portal system connecting the hypothalamus with the pituitary gland.
-There, they dictate endocrine function via the four Hypothalamic-Pituitary-Glandular axes.
+There, they dictate endocrine function via the four HPG axes.
 Recent studies have begun to offer evidence that many pituitary hormones which have been observed to be released episodically are preceded by pulsatile secretion of their associated releasing hormone from the hypothalamus in a similar pulsatile fashion.
-Novel research into the cellular mechanisms associated with pituitary hormone pulsatility, such as that observed for Leutinizing Hormone (LH) and Follicle Stimulating Hormone (FSH), have indicated similar pulses into the hypophyseal vessels of Gonadotropin Releasing Hormone (GnRH).
+Novel research into the cellular mechanisms associated with pituitary hormone pulsatility, such as that observed for luteinizing hormone (LH) and follicle-stimulating hormone (FSH), has indicated similar pulses into the hypophyseal vessels of gonadotropin-releasing hormone (GnRH).

-Luteinizing Hormone & Follicle Stimulating Hormone (HPG axis)
+Luteinizing hormone and follicle-stimulating hormone (HPG axis)

 LH is released from the pituitary gland along with FSH in response to GnRH release into the hypophyseal portal system.
-Pulsatile GnRH release causes pulsatile LH and FSH release to occur, which modulates and maintains appropriate levels of bioavailable gonadal hormone: testosterone in males and estradiol in females subject to the requirements of a superior feedback loop.
+Pulsatile GnRH release causes pulsatile LH and FSH release to occur, which modulates and maintains appropriate levels of bioavailable gonadal hormone—testosterone in males and estradiol in females—subject to the requirements of a superior feedback loop.
 In females the levels of LH is typically 1–20 IU/L during the reproductive period and is estimated to be 1.8–8.6 IU/L in males over 18 years of age.

-ACTH and Glucocorticoids (HPA axis)
+Adrenocorticotropin and glucocorticoids (HPA axis)

 Regular pulses of glucocorticoids, mainly cortisol in the case of humans, are released regularly from the adrenal cortex following a circadian pattern in addition to their release as a part of the stress response.
 Cortisol release follows a high frequency of pulses forming an ultradian rhythm, with amplitude being the primary variation in its release, so that the signal is amplitude modulated.
 Glucocorticoid pulsatlity has been observed to follow a circadian rhythm, with highest levels observed before waking and before anticipated mealtimes.
 This pattern in amplitude of release is observed to be consistent across vertebrates.
 Studies done in humans, rats, and sheep have also observed a similar circadian pattern of release of adrenocorticotropin (ACTH) shortly preceding the pulse in the resulting corticosteroid.
-It is currently hypothesized that the observed pulsatility of ACTH and glucocorticoids is driven via pulsatility of corticotropin-releasing hormone (CRH), however there exists little data to support this due to difficulty in measuring CRH.
+It is currently hypothesized that the observed pulsatility of ACTH and glucocorticoids is driven via pulsatility of corticotropin-releasing hormone (CRH), however there exist few data to support this due to difficulty in measuring CRH.